tdzienniak/rasa-bug-with-mongo-tracker-store/README.md

 `./test.sh`

-The script will first insert new message and then predict action. `action_listen` gets predicted which is incorrect, because users message is already in the tracker, thus `utter_greet` should be predicted.
+The script will first insert new message and then predict action. `action_listen` gets predicted which is incorrect, because user's message is already in the tracker, thus `utter_greet` should be predicted.
 There are also 2 action_listen action in a row at the start of conversation.